 Recipe FAQs

-You should lightly cook it to defrost it and then squeeze out as much liquid as possible.
+You should lightly cook it to defrost it, and then squeeze out as much liquid as possible.

+Not exactly.
 They're similar, but the ratio of ingredients is slightly different.
 A frittata relies mainly on eggs, while a quiche also has creamy dairy ingredients such as sour or heavy cream.
+Traditionally, you would also cook a frittata in a skillet and bake a quiche in a pie dish.
+Here's a good recipe for spinach frittata.

 Serving Suggestions